Health officials urge attendees of White House event to get tested for coronavirus

 “Students, teachers, principals and parents are going to great lengths to navigate the COVID-19 pandemic amid a new school year, and we must do everything we can to support them,” Northam said in a statement.

-The money will be drawn from about $1.3 billion in federal Cares Act funding out of about $3.1 billion sent to the state earlier this year.
+The money will be drawn from about $1.3 billion in federal Cares Act funding that remains from the roughly $3.1 billion sent to the state earlier this year.
 It will be distributed based on enrollment, at a rate of $175 per pupil or a minimum of $100,000 for each school division, the governor’s office said.

 The spending supplements $238.6 million in Cares Act funding that Virginia’s public K-12 schools received in May.
 The state’s colleges and universities received $343.9 million, also in May, while another $66.8 million in federal Governor’s Emergency Education Relief funding was split between K-12 schools and higher education institutions.